 Five months later, at re-retrial, the jury found for the plaintiff.

 No one wants to think about an evening of seemingly innocent socializing ending in such tragedy.
 The Faircloth case should serve to remind us all that these outcomes are all too possible.
 In the aftermath, victims of a drunk driving accident need the most experienced and dedicated legal team possible.
-In Palm Beach County, that’s the car accident law firm Silver & Silver, PA.
+In Palm Beach County, that’s the car accident law firm Silver Injury Law, PA.
 With offices in Boca Raton and other locations, our initial consultations are always free of charge.
 Moreover, we never charge fees unless we win monetary damages.
 The key is to reach out to us as soon as possible after an accident, difficult as that might be.
 Time is not on a drunk driving accident victim’s side.